-9) Track a particle with x=x'=y=y'=0, but a deviation in energy (example 0.001).
+9. Track a particle with x=x'=y=y'=0, but a deviation in energy (example 0.001).
 Look at the orbit.
-Do you recognize it from something else?
+Do you recognize the shape from somewhere else?
+It is easier to see if you change the range to one achromat.